Net::Whois - Scraper checks domain data via RDAP and WHOIS

 Results processing

-A-Parser allows processing results directly during parsing; in this section, we have provided the most popular cases for the Net::Whois parser
+A-Parser allows processing results directly during scraping; in this section, we have provided the most popular cases for the Net::Whois scraper

 When responding via WHOIS, the $p1.data field contains text; with RDAP, it contains JSON.
 To get the registrar in both cases, add two Results Builders.

-Add a Results Builder and select the source from the drop-down list: $p1.data.
-Select type: RegEx Match.
-In the Regex field, enter: Registrar:\s*(.+) and save to the variable registrarwhois.
+Add a Result Builders and in the dropdown list choose the source: $p1.data.
+Select the type: RegEx Match.
+In the Regular expression field enter: Registrar:\s*(.+) and save to variable registrarwhois.

 Download example